connorodea/ai-faceless-yt/README.md

 The endpoint returns the path to the generated video file once processing finishes.

+The API reads environment variables from a `.env` file.
+You can override the configuration path with `CONFIG_PATH` and change the listening port via `PORT`.

 ### Docker

 You can also run the API server in a container: